 Do I need to be 18?

 Yes, the minimum age required is 18 and in some cases, it can be 21.
 You may find there’s other conditions for example you must have been working in the UK for three years.
-You’ll need a deposit too: Usually at least 20% of the purchase price (though some allow 5%).
-And you’ll probably need a good credit record.
+You’ll need a deposit too: Usually at least 25% of the purchase price and you’ll need a good credit record too.

 What type of property can I buy with a BTL mortgage?

-A range of residential properties – flats, houses and conversions – even barn conversions or student properties.
+A range of residential properties – flats, houses and conversions – even barn conversions or some student properties.
 You can buy just one place or multiple homes.
 Please be advised if you’re looking in to investing in student property then you may struggle to find a buy to let mortgage which caters for that specific type of investment.

 What are the benefits of getting a BTL mortgage?

 A good investment at times when rental prices are high, and property ownership provides stability, flexibility & choice with monthly cash flow.
 If you’ve got the cash to spare a BTL mortgage can help you grow your net worth and become financially independent.

 The risk.
 Look what’s happened with covid 19, no one could have forseen what was about to happen.
 Renters were basically given free reign to not pay rent whilst the banks still demanded mortgage payments from the owners.
 Yes, the renters needed support but so to did the owners too.

 Many people think if you’re a BTL landlord then you’ve got a lot of money, but the truth is there’s many out their on fine margins who are trying to build a better future for themselves and their family.

 Firstly, let us say, if you’re looking to invest in property then you should always speak with an expert.
 You can save yourself years of struggle by getting in touch with people who know the market.
 But it’s also important to do your own research so you can learn about the market as you go.